 Call the Maine Tobacco HelpLine.
 As a friend or family member of a smoker or vaper, you can call the HelpLine at 1-800-207-1230 to get information and tips on how to help others quit smoking.

 Offer lots of encouragement.
 Let him or her know that you’re proud of their effort.
 Instead of offering advice, ask how you can help.
 Listen when they talk and remind him or her how far they’ve come.

 Give practical help.
 Make a quit kit with gum, toothpicks, mints, and other tools for quitting.
 You can even add pictures of loved ones.

 Have patience.
-It can be tough to learn new ways to do things without tobacco.
+It can be tough to learn new ways to do things without tobacco or nicotine.
 Simple things, like taking a break or relaxing after a meal, can be hard.